a-r-r-o-w/stablefused/README.md

 As I'm not an expert in this field, I will have probably made a lot of mistakes.
 If you find any, please open an issue or a PR.
 I'll be happy to learn from you!

-## Acknowledgements
+## Acknowledgements/Resources

-The following sources have been very helpful in helping me understand Stable Diffusion.
+The following sources have been very helpful to me in understanding Stable Diffusion.
 I highly recommend you to check them out!

 - [🤗 diffusers](https://github.com/huggingface/diffusers)
 - [Karpathy's gist on latent walking](https://gist.github.com/karpathy/00103b0037c5aaea32fe1da1af553355)